 Now when you are negotiating with staffing vendors, be prepared to create a mutually beneficial deal instead of holding the vendors to a fixed markup and overpaying due to the rate being far above the fair market rate.
 The negotiated rate card should then be made available throughout the company, with steps to ensure compliance by all your hiring managers, limiting your rogue spend.

-It is important to understand, and not underestimate the sheer amount of time and energy spent on your contingent workforce strategy, to understand where the inefficiencies are in the process so you can fix them.
+It is important to understand, and not underestimate the sheer amount of time and energy spent on your contingent workforce strategy.
+This will help you understand where the inefficiencies are in the process, so you can fix them.
 From hiring managers, to finance and procurement, to internal recruiters, here’s a few examples of these inefficiencies:

 - Rushing to source the correct resources at the last minute, and frantically reaching out to a series of staffing vendors hoping to find a quality qualified candidate at a moment’s notice.